cebcar/Tuxedo/TechDocs/DevOps/tools/Atom.md

 # Atom

+## Policies

+### Git Management with Atom and iTerm2
+- Operations on a single branch,  are handled within Atom.
+  - includes
+    - create local branch with remote tracking branch
+    - commit, including diff
+    - push branch to its remote repository
+- All merging, along with its safety protocols, is handled using iTerm2.
+- Most troubleshooting is normally handled within iTerm2.

 ## > Configuring Atom <

 - git config
   - installs its own gitconfig at git/config<br><br>

+## > Atom Keymap <
+ - Temporary Status 04.04.22
+   - currently, printed for personal use from a copyrighted set of basic shortcuts

 ## > Atom Packages <